 The programme includes plenty of rehearsal, case-studies and real-life experiences on using foresight methodology.
 These range from quantitative and qualitative methods to innovative and creative futures design techniques.

 Here you will get a versatile toolkit for implementing foresight thinking for the benefit of a given organisation.
 You will qualify to a wide array of expert positions in the strategic and foresight units of private companies and public institutions.
 The programme also serves as an excellent basis for building a consultant business.

 Programme in brief

-See the list of courses in the study guide.
+See the structure in detail and list of courses in the study guide.

 - foresight and futures research methodology,

 - socio-cultural research,

 - security, and

 The Finland Futures Research Centre develops the scientific foundations and methods of futures studies.
 The Master’s Degree Programme utilises the resources, connections and personnel of the Centre to provide students with a comprehensive, multidisciplinary and practical education in the field of futures studies.

 The Master’s Degree Programme in Futures Studies is designed to educate futures experts.
 You will gain the theoretical and academic knowledge required for starting PhD studies as well as practical competences for working in challenging positions in companies or the public sector.